rotundasoftware/matches-where-query/README.md

-# matchesWhereObject( object, whereQueryObject )
+# matchesWhereQuery( object, whereQuery )

-This function determines if the provided `object` matches every comparison clause in `whereQueryObject`, returning `true` or `false` accordingly.
+This function determines if the provided `object` matches every comparison clause in `whereQuery`, returning `true` or `false` accordingly.

-`whereQueryObject` is an object of the form:
+`whereQuery` is an object of the form:

 ```